 Generation 3: Dynamic Tiering

 Many advanced MSP programs have advanced beyond simple Gen 2 tiering and into dynamic tiering informed by data.
 Data has taken the human element out of supplier choice with the evolution of business intelligence engines.
 Now suppliers are evaluated in real time on a job-by-job basis.
 Their performance determines which future job requirements they get, using data that evolves daily.
-This more sophisticated, data-driven approach allows for newer and/or smaller suppliers to prove themselves by performing well in the (initially) limited number of roles they are offered, while encouraging larger suppliers to constantly improve their performance and keep their top personnel on the account.
+This more sophisticated, data-driven approach to hiring allows for newer and/or smaller suppliers to prove themselves by performing well in the (initially) limited number of roles they are offered, while encouraging larger suppliers to constantly improve their performance and keep their top personnel on the account.
 This approach continuously refreshes the supplier pool as capabilities and supplier personnel evolve.
 A world where actual supplier performance is used as the standard for earning future opportunities is the most effective outcome for staffing buyers and also rewards the highest-performing suppliers with additional opportunities.

 Check out the next post in this series, which focuses on how to implement dynamic tiering in your MSP.
 It sounds daunting, but with a few important steps in the right direction it can be much more manageable.